karandeepSJ/Robust-Oblivious-Transfer/README.md

 # Robust Oblivious Transfer Protocol
 ## Objective
-- Build a robust routing scheme where the sender and the receiver have $n$ different connections/routes and the task is to send $k$ blocks of data successfully even if up to any $e$ of the $n$ connections are corrupt.
+- Build a robust routing scheme where the sender and the receiver have n different connections/routes and the task is to send k blocks of data successfully even if up to any e of the n connections are corrupt.
-- Using a public-key cryptosystem, say El Gamal, design a Robust Oblivious Transfer protocol between a client A (who has the index $i$) and server B (who has the array) such that A and B are part of a large network and reliably communicate via the above robust routing mechanism.
+- Using a public-key cryptosystem, say El Gamal, design a Robust Oblivious Transfer protocol between a client A (who has the index i) and server B (who has the array) such that A and B are part of a large network and reliably communicate via the above robust routing mechanism.

 # Protocol
 The detailed explaination of the two protocols is given in [Robust Oblivious Transfer](./Robust%20Oblivious%20Transfer.pdf)